linneaskardin/django-reactjs-champagne/README.md

 This is the file-structure of the project.
 Only some of the files are expalined explicitly.
 - django
-    - djreact - has the stucture of a djang app. templates - contains the templates for the fron-end
+    - djreact - has the stucture of a djang app. templates - contains the templates for the front-end
     - map - contains the map-page
         - management - contains scripts in the command file for uploading data or translating property borders between coordinate systems.
 The scripts are run by typing *python manage.py [scriptname]* in the terminal
-        - models.py - conatins the models for the data displayed on the map
+        - models.py - contains the models for the data displayed on the map
     - menuapp - has the structure of a react app and contains the creation of the navigation bar.